 Erik has experience with Americans with Disabilities Act (ADA) compliance, grant writing, and 20+ years experience in private and public sector project management.
 He completed his BS at California Polytechnic University at Pomona in Environmental Science and has a landscape architecture license in the State of Washington (#735).
 He has completed various FEMA certifications and several continuing studies certificate programs on global disaster management from Harvard.
 Erik was the CEO of a social justice software start-up which included lobbying for policy change at the state level, public speaking, and forging safety and business partnerships.
 He volunteers for various crisis mapping entities that are mobilized during disasters.

-Erik’s first experience with GIS dates back to the early 1990’s and he completed several projects using early ESRI software between 1991 and 1993.
-Erik was first published in 2019 for his paper on the ethical and sustainable delivery of humanitarian aid into lower-income countries and three times in 2020 for studies on a residual risk vulnerability index, on cognitive dissonance in risk communications, and on the socioeconomic implications of FEMA floodplain designations.
-Most of Erik's writing includes the use of GIS vulnerability indices and climate change adaptation.
-He has several more peer-reviewed papers involving GIS-based vulnerability assessments, hazard economics, disaster ethics, equitable distribution of limited resources, social justice, and adaptive capacity due out in 2021.
-Erik enjoys the DC area whenever he can but currently lives near Seattle and is also a proud graduate of the Emergency and Disaster Management Masters Program at Georgetown University.
+Erik’s first experience with GIS dates back to the early 1990’s and he completed several projects using early ESRI software.
+Erik's research has been published four times in 2020 and he has multiple peer-reviewed papers involving GIS-based vulnerability assessments, hazard economics, disaster ethics, equitable distribution of limited resources, social justice, and adaptive capacity due out in 2021.
+Erik enjoys the DC area whenever he can but currently lives near Seattle and is also a proud graduate of the Emergency and Disaster Management Master’s Program at Georgetown University.
 You can connect with him on Twitter @erikxwood